Niklasohne/coinz/readme.md

 ## Setup
 to use this plugin you need an MongoDB database to store Player-information etc.

+Also, you need the [ProtocolLib](https://github.com/dmulloy2/ProtocolLib/) Plugin installed

-take the compiled jar [link will follow]() and drag it into the Plugin folder
+download the newest release and drag it into the Plugin folder

 insert your Database connection string into the config file